logto-io/docs/docs/docs/recipes/create-your-connector/fragments/_index_contents.md

-Connector's class is an implementation among _SMSConnector_, _EmailConnector_ and _SocialConnector_.
-See (TODO: add link to _@logto/connector-types_) to have a whole picture of connector types.
+Connector's class is an implementation among _SMSConnector_, _EmailConnector_, and _SocialConnector_.
+See (TODO: add a link to _@logto/connector-types_) to have a whole picture of connector types.

 :::tip
 The function requirements vary by different connector types.